USS Louisville (SSN-724): Service history

 Louisville transited the Panama Canal in January 1987 to make her home base at Naval Base Point Loma in San Diego as a part of Submarine Squadron 11.

 During her stay at San Diego, Louisville conducted several WestPac deployments.
 During her 1988–1989 Westpac deployment, Louisville visited Korea, Japan, Thailand, the Philippines, and Guam.

 In January and February 1991, as Operation Desert Storm began, Louisville carried out the first war patrol conducted by an American submarine since World War II.
 The patrol began with a 14,000-mile submerged, high-speed transit across the Pacific Ocean and Indian Ocean to the Red Sea.
 Shortly after noon on 19 January, she launched Tomahawk cruise missiles against targets in Iraq, becoming the first submarine to launch Tomahawks in combat.
 For this war patrol, Louisville was awarded the Navy Unit Commendation.

 In 2003, Louisville participated in Operation Iraqi Freedom, launching 16 Tomahawk missiles from the Red Sea against targets in Iraq.
 Her deployment was extended to eight and a half months in support of the campaign.
 She was awarded the Navy Unit Commendation for her role in the operation.

 Louisville completed an extensive overhaul in Portsmouth, NH, at the end of 2008.
 She returned to her homeport of Pearl Harbor in the spring of 2009 as a part of CSS-3.

 Louisville received Meritorious Unit Commendations for both her 2014-15 and 2016-17 Western Pacific deployments.
 In 2017, she completed a surge U.S. Southern Command deployment to participate in the commemoration of the 100th anniversary of Chile's submarine force.
 In so doing, she made history as the first nuclear-powered warship to call at Talcahuano, Chile.

-Following a final U.S. Central Command deployment from 2018-19, Louisville changed homeport in October 2019 to Bremerton, Washington for decommissioning.
+Following a final U.S. Central Command deployment from 2018 to 2019, Louisville changed homeport in October 2019 to Bremerton, Washington for decommissioning.
 She was placed out of service on 6 August 2020, and scheduled for formal decommissioning on 9 March 2021.
 Like all other recent U.S. submarines, the vessel will be recycled via the Navy's Ship-Submarine Recycling Program.

 Louisville was decommissioned on 9 March 2021 at the Puget Sound Naval Shipyard & Intermediate Maintenance Facility.